-Her early promise was highlighted on national television when she was chosen, at the age of six, as a possible high achiever of the twenty-first century.
-She has since fulfilled expectations with a distinguished international career, launched by a debut series of concerts at the Amsterdam Concertgebouw aged eighteen.
-Joy has performed in the major British and European concert halls such as the Wigmore Hall and Leipzig Gewandhaus, including three consecutive sold-out recitals at London’s Southbank Centre.
+As a cellist, Joy has performed in the major European concert halls including the Wigmore Hall, Amsterdam Concertgebouw and Leipzig Gewandhaus as well as three consecutive sold-out recitals at London’s Southbank Centre.
 Her programmes range from her own arrangement of the Bach Chaconne, through the core repertoire to contemporary concertos and world premieres by composers including Mark Anthony Turnage, Cecilia Macdowall, Jan Vriend and Judith Weir, as well as her own compositions.